Your memory improvement questions are important and I can’t wait to receive yours. There’s a simple form at the bottom of this page.

-But if you’re looking for faster answers, you’re in luck because I’ve answered the most common questions on this FAQ page.
+But if you’re looking for answers fast, you’re in luck because I’ve answered the most common questions in the videos on this FAQ page.
+That way, you’ll likely get an answer much faster.

 Take action on the answers provided here.